How can I contact an advisor?

 If a student is anticipating a long term absence due to health reasons while taking courses, they should contact all of their instructors, provide documentation to each, and assess with their instructors the scenarios of taking an incomplete in a course vs. withdrawing.
 The timeline of the semester may impact eligibility for either of these options.
 Please read the catalog for entire university policy information regarding course Withdrawals (W) and Incompletes (I).

-Students receiving scholarships, and other financial aid should visit with the Financial Aid Office.
+Students receiving scholarships, and other financial aid should visit with the One Stop for Student Services.
 Students who live in a residence hall will need to contact Residence Services to notify them.

 What do I need to transfer to another university?

 Contact the school you hope to attend and follow the procedures/requirements that they have put in place.
 The destination institution is your first point of contact.
-Students receiving scholarships, and other financial aid should visit with the Financial Aid Office.
+Students receiving scholarships, and other financial aid should visit with the One Stop for Student Services.
 Students who live in a residence hall will need to contact Residence Services to notify them.

 How do I request an Incomplete for a class?